viet34tqc/notebook/nestjs.md

 @Injectable()
 // This is equivalent to `export class JwtStrategy extends PassportStrategy(Strategy, 'jwt') {`
+// 'jwt' is the default name of `Strategy` from 'passport-jwt'
 // We use 'jwt' name in the AuthGuard export class JwtStrategy extends PassportStrategy(Strategy) {
   constructor() {